 To create a new service account for your Team account:

 - Create a team in your organization and grant it read-only access to your private repositories.

 - Add the new Docker ID to your organization.

 - Add the new Docker ID to the team you created earlier.

 - Create a new personal access token (PAT) from the user account and use it for CI.

-If you want a read-only PAT just for your open-source repos, or to access official images and other public images, you don’t have to grant any access permissions to the new Docker ID.
+If you want a read-only PAT just for your open-source repositories, or to access official images and other public images, you don't have to grant any access permissions to the new Docker ID.